zephyrproject-rtos/zephyr/doc/installation/installation_custom_builds.rst

 Installing a Custom QEMU for ARM Platforms
 ============================================

-The Yocto SDK comes with a Qemu binary suitable for running sample Zephyr OS applications.
+The Yocto SDK comes with a Qemu binary suitable for running sample Zephyr Kernel applications.
 The steps below are only needed if you choose not to use the provided binary and use a custom built binary instead.